-A Members’ Voluntary Liquidation is a popular option for directors of solvent companies as it is a tax-efficient way of winding-up a business.
+A Members’ Voluntary Liquidation is a popular option for directors of solvent companies as it is a tax-efficient way of winding up a business.
 This is due to the fact that when closing a company through a Members’ Voluntary Liquidation, any funds taken out are subject to Capital Gains Tax rather than Income Tax, which is set at just 10%.

-This is significantly less than the level of income tax you would otherwise be charged which sits at 18% for the basic level and 28% for the higher level.
+This is significantly less than the level of income tax you would otherwise be charged, which sits at 18% for the basic level and 28% for the higher level.

 There are also further advantages for directors who qualify for Business Asset Disposal Relief (formerly known as Entrepreneurs’ Relief) which means you can sell all or part of the company and pay just 10% in Capital Gains Tax on profits over the lifetime of your business up to a limit of £1 million.
-This can save directors a huge amount on their tax bill.
+This can save directors a huge amount on their tax bills.

 How much does it cost to close a limited company through an MVL?

 At Clarke Bell, we have a range of categories for our Members’ Voluntary Liquidation service, meaning we can help you close down your solvent company with an MVL, whatever your situation is.

 Our prices are affordable, and we make the distributions to shareholders quickly.